 Public Safety appropriately investigates all crime and policy violations brought to the department's attention in order to attempt to bring each matter to closure.

 Public Safety officers maintain a visible presence by continually patrolling the campus.
-This is done to ensure the safety of the community and aims to seek out unsafe conditions, prevent unauthorized access, and prevent theft and vandalism.
+This is done to ensure the safety of the community with the aims of identifying unsafe conditions, preventing unauthorized access, and preventing theft and vandalism.